Family Fellowship and Vacation Bible School

-Coffee Hour is that portion of time immediately after the 10:00am Mass, and it is the perfect place to volunteer.
+Coffee Hour is that portion of time immediately after the 10:00 am Mass, and it is the perfect place to volunteer.
 How do you become a coffee hour volunteer and what do you do, you ask?
 First, it is so easy.
 All you have to do is sign up, be willing to pour a cup of coffee, and SMILE!
 (The best part is that someone ELSE prepares the coffee for you.
 All you have to do is pour!)
 Volunteers are grouped into twos so you are never alone.
 You and your partner will decide what finger food you would like to serve.
 This could be as simple as store bought cookies.
-But, if you like to bake and tryout new recipes, this would be the BEST place to get positive critiques.
-If being a Coffee Hour Volunteer sounds like your “cup of tea” … I mean “coffee” you can contact Susan Burch or call 912-224-3056
+But, if you like to bake and try out new recipes, this would be the BEST place to get positive critiques.
+If being a Coffee Hour Volunteer sounds like your “cup of tea” … I mean “coffee” you can sign up here

 The Parish Choir

 The Parish Choir’s main responsibility is to support the congregation, through music, in its worship of God at mass.
 The choir does this by leading hymns and Psalms as well as special music like the Introit and anthems.
 The Parish choir also performs Choral Evensong, concerts, and ordination masses from time to time.
-We meet for rehearsal on Wednesday nights from 6:30-7:30 and Sunday mornings from 8:30-9:30.
+We meet for rehearsal Sunday mornings from 8:30-9:30.
 We invite you to come help us “seek through music to perfect the praises offered by God’s people on earth”!
+For more information contact the director of music, McDowell Fogle (912) 398-2511

 The Altar Guild